LewisDrysdale/H2-AMP-python-introduction/README.md

 for your Python projects (isolated environments for different projects).
 Python has a unique way of downloading, storing, and resolving packages (or modules).

+We can setup the environemnt in one of two ways

-First lets create a python environment with the neccessary dependencies to do some work.
+First we'll create a python environment with the neccessary dependencies to do some work.
 We will run the following code in your Anaconda Prompt window (a terminal provided with the Anaconda package).

 We will use conda to do this but you could also use pip or easy_install.
 I find conda and the anaconda distribution easiest and most transparent for managing your python distribution.
-(I have downloaded Anaconda on each workstation so you can take a look at the packages it provides, especially Spyder, which is a 'MATLAB-like' gui for writting and running scripts.)

 The second line of code activates the new environment and the third line opens a jupyter notebook.